louis-hsu/dotfiles/README.md

 # dotfiles
-My dotfiles for shell and other configuration
+My dotfiles for shell and application configuration